 This argument for God says that transient or contingent change of the world requires a non-contingent source, a bedrock or substrate.
 Every contingent thing has an explanation of its existence.
-If the universe has an explanation of its existence.
-That explanation is a transcendent, personal being.
+If the universe has an explanation of its existence, that explanation is a transcendent, personal being.

 There is a lot of begging the question here.
 More questions need to be asked for this argument to make any sense.

-For example, There has to be an explanation.
+For example, there has to be a non-contingent basis.
 No, there doesn’t; the cosmos doesn’t have to make sense.
-It’s only our insecure neediness that says it must.
-Maybe the cosmos is inexplicable?
+The cosmos may be inexplicable and constantly changing.

 The belief that there has to be an Atomos, an uncuttable basis to existence, mirrors a materialistic attitude towards the cosmos.
-It’s proposing a bedrock/foundation to existence that makes everything else up.
-A pot has to have clay as its substance.
+It’s proposing a bedrock/foundation (Hypostasis) to existence that makes everything else up.
+Reality has to be made of ‘something’.

-Other traditions say differently, in Buddhism there is no fixed basis for reality; all is impermanent (Pali: Annica, Sanskrit: Anitya).
+Other traditions say differently in Buddhism there is no fixed basis for reality; all is impermanent (Pali: Annica, Sanskrit: Anitya).
 In Buddhism, all existence is dependently arises; it’s all contingent.

 Failed to exist?

-Contingency is looked upon as the possibility there something could have failed to exist.
-Circumstances mean that alternative could have happened.
+Contingency can be seen as the possibility that something could have failed to exist.
+Circumstances mean that alternatives could have happened.

-Maybe this person would not have been born; this object becomes broken in another universe if events had led to it.
+This person may not have been born; this object becomes broken in another universe if events had led to it.

 How can we ever know if alternatives are possible or not?

 But to say an object might fail to exist makes no sense, and what failure did the cosmos commit?
 By who’s standards, what metric?
-Failure implies values, a neglect, mistake.
+Failure implies values, neglect, and mistakes.

-Just because something fails to a materialist or appear doesn’t imply a flaw.
+Just because something fails to a materialist or appears doesn’t imply a flaw.
 The Cosmos doesn’t make mistakes; it doesn’t fail or succeed.